MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/manage/Updates-Operations.md

 3. In the list of updates, select one or more declined updates that you want to reinstate.

 4. To reinstate a particular update, right click on the update and select **Approve**.
-In the **Approve Updates** dialog, click **OK** to re\-apply the default “Not Approved” approval status.
+In the **Approve Updates** dialog, click **OK** to re-apply the default “Not Approved” approval status.
 The update will show in the list as **Not approved** instead of Declined.

 After a declined update has been cleaned up by using the WSUS Server Cleanup Wizard, it will be deleted from the WSUS server and will no longer appear in the All Updates view.
-You can re\-import Declined, cleaned\-up updates from the Microsoft Update Catalog.
+You can re-import Declined, cleaned-up updates from the Microsoft Update Catalog.
 For additional information, see [WSUS and the Catalog Site](WSUS-and-the-Catalog-Site.md).

 ## Change an Approved Update to Not Approved
 If an update has been approved and you decide not to install it at this time, and instead want to save it for a future time, you can change the update to a status of Not Approved.
 This means that the update will remain in the default list of available updates and will report client compliance, but will not be installed on clients.